What makes nonholonomic integrators work?: Nonholonomically coupled systems

+First, the harmonically driven CVT.
 In this case, the driver is a harmonic oscillator, in other words, $\smallV(\zz) = \zz^2/2$.
 The nonholonomic constraint is then

 Under the name \emph{contact oscillator} this case is considered as a test problem in~\cite{McPe2006}.
-To problem is shown to be reversible integrable in~\cite{MoVe2014}; together with reversible KAM theory this gives a theoretical explanation of the excellent numerical results observed in~\cite{McPe2006}.
+The system is shown to be reversible integrable in~\cite{MoVe2014}; together with reversible KAM theory this gives a theoretical explanation of the excellent numerical results observed in~\cite{McPe2006}.

 The vector spanning the kernel of $\consmat(\zz)$ is

 Since $\FF=0$ and $\hstiff$ is the identity, the evolution matrix~\eqref{eq:yve} is in this case

 so the matrix subalgebra is $\so(3)$.